rancher/docs/content/rancher/v2.x/en/installation/options/single-node-install-external-lb/_index.md

     | `X-Forwarded-Proto`   | `https`                                  | To identify the protocol that a client used to connect to the load balancer or proxy.<br /><br/>**Note:** If this header is present, `rancher/rancher` does not redirect HTTP to HTTPS.
     | `X-Forwarded-Port`    | Port used to reach Rancher.              | To identify the protocol that client used to connect to the load balancer or proxy.
     | `X-Forwarded-For`     | IP of the client connection.             | To identify the originating IP address of a client.
-### Example Nginx configuration
+### Example NGINX configuration

 This NGINX configuration is tested on NGINX 1.14.

-> **Note:** This Nginx configuration is only an example and may not suit your environment.
+> **Note:** This NGINX configuration is only an example and may not suit your environment.
 For complete documentation, see [NGINX Load Balancing - HTTP Load Balancing](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/).

 - Replace `rancher-server` with the IP address or hostname of the node running the Rancher container.
 - Replace both occurrences of `FQDN` to the DNS name for Rancher.